FbW43-2/avoidMergeConflicts/README.md

 ## Handling merge conflicts

-If you *do* encounter a conflict when you are merging from `dev` into your branch, or from your branch into `dev`, you can use the `git blame <filename>` [command](https://git-scm.com/docs/git-blame) to see which of your team-mates made the changes that conflict with yours.
-For example:
+If you *do* encounter a conflict when you are merging from `dev` into your branch, or from your branch into `dev`, then you need to know which of your team members wrote the code that conflicts with yours.

+You can use the `git blame <filename>` [command](https://git-scm.com/docs/git-blame) to see which of your team-mates wrote each line of code in a given file.
+For example, the command...

     git blame src/pages/jobs.js

+... might produce the output shown below.
+This would indicate that it was Florin who wrote every line in the file, so you would know that Florin is the person you need to talk to.

     715b9d25 (Florin 2021-08-03 15:39:00 +0200  2) import { Container } from "react-bootstrap";
     715b9d25 (Florin 2021-08-03 15:39:00 +0200  3)